Priyabrata-Das15/ML-phase-prediction-MEAs-supplementary/README.md

 This repository contains the supplementary dataset and source code associated with the article:

-## Citation
-If you use this code, please cite:

-Priyabrata Das and Pulak Mohan Pandey, "Machine learning based phase prediction and powder metallurgy assisted experimental validation of medium entropy compositionally complex alloys",  Modelling and Simulation in Materials Science and Engineering, 31(8), 085010, 2023.
-DOI: 10.1088/1361-651X/ad04f4

----

 ## Contents
 - `dataset/` – Processed dataset used for the machine learning phase prediction.